manifestonosuke/Home/kanala/README.md

 # Purpose

-This set has been build to practice Japanese joyo kanjis and cover all 2147 entries in the minimum number of cards.
-The deck has 1216 cards covering all joyo kanjis plus a few non joyo.
+This deck hqs been build to practive joyo kanji writting using 2 kanjis per card.
+It covers all 2147 joyo (plus a fez non joyo) in 1216 cards.
 Most of the kanjis are present only in 1 card but some are present on more than 1.
-There are very few exception with only 1 kanji per card (some kanji have no jukugo or can not be combined).
+There are very few exception with only 1 kanji per card,  some kanji have no jukugo, can not be combined or combination are so rare reading that it was not worth to use them.

+In short all joyo in 1216 cards to mainly practice writing but also have a detailled look on keys/componds and common words for each kanji.
+The deck uses only japanese.

 # Card Structure

 Each entry is a word of 2 kanjis on the front and the back has details on the kanji structure (bushu and compounds) as well as a list of words both both on and kun yomi.
-It covers only joyo reading with few exception on common words and readings.
-The front entry is usually based on ON yomi but there are exceptions.
-There is also a hint phrase (in parenthesis) to precise the word to guess (there are many hiragana homonyms).
+It covers only joyo reading with few exception (usually specified as such in parenthesis).
+The front entry is usually based on ON yomi when available.
+There is also a hint phrase (in parenthesis) to better understand which word it is about (there are many hiragana homonyms).

-Some time the front entry has more than 2 kanjis, in this case, only the first 2 are to guess (and explained on the back)
+Some time the front entry has more than 2 kanjis, in this case, only the first 2 are to guess, if it is not the 2 first non key kanji will be in parenthesis.

 # Sample